Powered by Blogger.

 Pins and headbands aren’t your only fringe-styling options.
 Once they’ve gotten long enough, you can also braid your bangs to keep them out of your eyes, like Carey Mulligan did back when she was growing out her bangs-heavy pixie cut.

 You can also twist them to one side and hold them in place with a bobby pin.
 Another easy trick for styling growing-out bangs is to lightly tease them at the back to make all the hair stick together, then pin the hair to one side in a retro-inspired miniature pompadour.
-Simple, elegant and chic!
+Simple, elegant and chic!7.
+Be patient!

 When you have bangs, it feels like they grow insanely fast—you have to trim them every other week to keep them in check.
 But when you’re trying to grow them out, it seems like it takes FOREVER for them to grow half an inch.
 Don’t despair!
 The no-bangs life is worth living; it just takes a few months for your hair to reach a noticeably longer point.
 It may not happen overnight, but it will happen…we promise.
 In three months, you’ll barely remember that you had bangs at all!